 Four closest star system to the Sun Image Courtesy: NASA

-The nearest star to our planet, Proxima Centauri is more than 4 light years away.
-That means, even the light from the star travelling at the speed of 299,792,458 m/s would take four years to reach the earth and vice versa.
+The nearest star to our planet, Proxima Centauri, is more than four light-years away.
+That means, even the light from the star, traveling at the speed of light (299,792,458 m/s), would take four years to reach the Earth and vice versa.

-The Voyager 1 is travelling at a speed of 17,000 m/s relative to the Sun.
-But the fastest man-made is the Helios B probe launched to study Sun’s process, which recorded a maximum speed of 70,220 m/s or 252,792 km/h.
-So, if by any chance the Voyager probe was heading towards the Proxima Centauri at a steady speed of 17,000 m/s, it would take over 76,000 years to cover the distance.
+Voyager 1 is currently traveling at a speed of 17,000 m/s relative to the Sun.
+At that speed, if by any chance the Voyager probe was heading towards the Proxima Centauri, it would take over 76,000 years to reach the star.

-On the other hand, if a probe is able to attain the ground breaking speed of Helios B, then it would take no less than 19,000 years to reach the red dwarf.
+In case, a probe can attain the groundbreaking speed of Helios B; it would take no less than 19,000 years to reach the red dwarf.
 The latter sounds better, but it is still not viable.

 The current state of space travel technology

-The technology we use today is bound to be improved and that includes the technology we use in space travel.
-Currently, one of the most advanced form of propulsion used in spacecrafts is the ion drive engine.
-There was a time when ionic propulsion was considered a science fiction but today it is completely different.
+The technology we use today is bound to be improved, and that includes the technology we use in space travel.
+Currently, one of the most advanced forms of propulsion used in spacecraft is the ion drive engine.
+There was a time when ionic propulsion was considered science fiction, but today it is a matter of reality.

 In recent years, the ion thrust technology is used in various ongoing interplanetary missions, including Deep Space 1 and Dawn.
-It was also used on ESA’s SMART-1 lunar orbiter, which successfully completed its mission in 2006.
-Now, if we use ionic propulsion in our quest to reach Proxima Centauri, the thrusters would require a huge quantity of propellant (xenon).
+It was also used on ESA’s SMART-1 lunar orbiter, which completed its mission in 2006.
+Now, if we use ionic propulsion in our quest to reach Proxima Centauri, the thrusters would require massive amounts of propellant (xenon).